 - In a large stock pot over medium heat, heat olive oil.
 Add onions and sauté for 3-4 minutes.

-- Add chilies and taco seasoning mix.
+Add diced green chilies and taco seasoning mix.
 Stir to combine and cook 1 minute.

-- Add tomatoes and their liquid, and broth.
-Bring to a boil.
+Add tomatoes and their liquid, and broth or stock.
+Increase heat to bring to a boil.

-- Add corn kernels and the turkey.
-Reduce heat to low and simmer for thirty minutes.
+Add corn kernels and the chicken (or turkey).
+Reduce heat to low and simmer for 30 minutes.

-- Serve topped with crushed tortilla chips, cheese and cilantro.
+Serve topped with crushed tortilla chips, grated cheese and chopped cilantro.

 Are you Gluten Free and looking for great winter soup recipes?
 Check out the rest of Boulder Locavore’s Soups!